 The authentic feel of Lady Bird comes from its semi-autobiographical nature, with Gerwig having grown up in Sacramento herself.

-Richard Linklater began filming in 2001, when Mason Evans Jr. was a six-year-old living with his divorced mother in Texas.
+Richard Linklater began filming in 2001, when Mason Evans Jr. (played by Ellar Coltrane) was a six-year-old living with his divorced mother in Texas.
 Boyhood follows Mason through his teens, on his first dates, and the rest of his life punctuated by abusive parenting.

 Ethan Hawke and Patricia Arquette also star in this epic-scale project that's like no other movie you've ever seen.